 A student may enroll no more than twice in any single developmental course.
 Appeal for a third and final enrollment must be addressed to the Director of Student Development and Enrollment Management.
-For additional information, refer to "Repeating A Course" section on page 26 in this Catalog.
+For additional information, refer to "Repeating A Course" section in this Catalog.